AirgoAtlasAI/atlasai/README.md

 ---

-## Where does Atlas-AI Fit in?
+## Where Does Atlas-AI Fit In?

 AirGo Design’s ATLAS-AI suits streamline structural analysis by bridging the gap between injection molding simulations and accurate FEA models.

 ![img_wheredowefit](assets/images/where_does_ATLAS-AI_fit_in.png)

-Unlike conventional tools that merely map fiber orientation tensor data from a flow analysis software,(i.e Moldflow and Moldex3D), to a separate structural mesh, ATLAS-AI intelligently adapts anisotropic material properties based on both geometry and material selection.
+Unlike conventional tools that merely map fiber orientation tensor data from a flow analysis software,(i.e. Moldflow and Moldex3D), to a separate structural mesh, ATLAS-AI intelligently adapts anisotropic material properties based on both geometry and material selection.

 ---